 The professional B2B CMS

-In conclusion, as you can see HubSpot has built in to their CMS almost everything, from a technology standpoint, that is required for good search engine ranking, fast page load speed, and a positive user experience.
-Add to this an effective website design and you have the cornerstone of B2B demand generation.
+As you can see, HubSpot has built in to their CMS Hub almost everything, from a technology standpoint, that is required for good search engine ranking, fast page load speed, and a positive user experience.
+Add to this an effective website design and you have the best possible foundation for B2B demand generation.